Sanglorian/orcus/Orcus Rulebook - current.md

 *Reach:* Creatures inside/on a vehicle have reach 1 beyond the vehicle.

 **Destroying Vehicles:** Reducing a vehicle to zero hit points renders it non-functional.
-A vehicle reduced to its negative hit point value may burst into flame, immediately inflicting 3d6 damage to every creature that moves through or enters a square the vehicle occupied or adjacent to it until the end of the encounter.

 **Capacity:** The standard person capacity or crew.
 In most cases, only one person is needed to operate the vehicle (the “driver”); other crewmembers serve as gunners or co-pilots.
 Each unused passenger slot allows the vehicle to carry an additional 100 pounds of cargo.